 Turn your phone sideways and it’s literally the same exact experience as the app without downloading anything.

 If you’re set up with the app can you completely ditch the desktop and make deposits and withdrawals?
 You can, although the cashier options are more limited.

-Even though you can play everything from mobile, the biggest limitation is the lack of multi-table support as there just isn’t enough screen real estate.
+Even though you can play everything from mobile, the biggest limitation at 888 Poker is the lack of multi-table support as there just isn’t enough screen real estate.

 You also can’t open use your phone for another app as you can on a desktop to check email or play on a second site.

 Since you can only leave one table open I almost always stick with Snap cash games or tournaments.
 With fast-fold you’re constantly engaged making decisions so there is very little downtime to get bored or restless for lack of action.